ircv3/ircv3-specifications/specification/metadata-3.2.md

 1. Upon authentication and successful negotiation of `metadata-notify`, clients MUST have their non-transient metadata propagated to them.
-If none exists, servers MUST send `ERR_METADATAEND`.
+If none exists, servers MUST send `RPL_METADATAEND`.
-2. Clients SHOULD have current metadata propagated to them.
+2. Clients SHOULD have current metadata of targets propagated to them upon subscription.
 3. Clients who enable `metadata-notify` after issuing `MONITOR` commands to subscribe to users SHOULD have current metadata propagated to them for those users.